jnozzi/cocoadev.com/markdown/ClassPosing.md

    return 0;
  }

---General/GregorNobis
+--GregorNobis

-*Why don't you use General/NSLog?
-This is Cocoa! --General/JediKnil*
+*Why don't you use NSLog?
+This is Cocoa! --JediKnil*

 *Well, for me it's not pure Cocoa, I'm working on a project that mixes C, Objective C and Scheme.
-I know, I could've still used General/NSLog - but it doesn't seem to make much of a difference.
-I just wanted to print out a couple o' words and printf did the job. --General/GregorNobis*
+I know, I could've still used NSLog - but it doesn't seem to make much of a difference.
+I just wanted to print out a couple o' words and printf did the job. --GregorNobis*

 ----

-I tried this with XCODE 1.5 (General/ZeroLink) - and it didn't work (using Developer option).
+I tried this with XCODE 1.5 (ZeroLink) - and it didn't work (using Developer option).
 However, I found if I used the "Deployment" option, it worked.
 So, just be aware you might have the same problem.
-I was trying to pose as General/NSTimer, and after I did the poseAsClass I put General/NSLogs to look at the classes - that is how I found the problem.
+I was trying to pose as NSTimer, and after I did the poseAsClass I put NSLogs to look at the classes - that is how I found the problem.

 David